 TELEPHONE USAGE - Student Use of Telephones - Students may call only if an emergency exists.
 Students must have permission from the teacher before using the classroom phone or coming to the office to use the phone.
 Cell phones (wearable technology [i.e., Apple watch], included) should not be turned on during school hours.
-(See - Cell Phones)
+(See - CELL PHONES)

 TEXTBOOKS, SCHOOL SUPPLIES - Textbooks, library books, and basic school supplies are provided free of charge to all students.
 Chromebooks and hotspots may be checked out to students/families in the event of Distance Learning.
 In accordance with District policy and Education Code provisions, parents will be billed, however, for the cost of replacement or repair of lost or damaged school property.
-The replacement cost of textbooks may be as much as \$50 or more.
-The average cost of a library book ranges from \$10 to \$30.
-The cost of Chromebook is \$400.
+Insurance is available for \$40 per student per year.

 While donations are always needed and appreciated, no student will be charged a fee nor required to purchase any item for any project, activity, or supplies needed for a class.
-Science projects do not require the purchased display boards but may be mounted on cardboard that has been covered with paper that is available at school.